barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 | R | The location of your Rosetta installation |
 | N | Number of output structures per input (1 is the default) |

-After this has completed (roughly 2 hours), you should have your final set of models in output_loop as PDBs.
+After this has completed (roughly 30 minutes), you should have your final set of models in output_loop as PDBs.

+You may get a segementation fault with some of the loop rebuilding runs.
+This occurs because Rosetta cannot fit the loop into the space given, this stems from avoiding culling constraint violation models in previous steps.
+With much greater sampling on a HPC, you won't have this problem as these violating models will not be present in the final stage.

 As a final step, you should relax these models (see www.rosettacommons.org/docs/latest/application_documentation/structure_prediction/relax) to get the true energies, as the nature of this multi-step assembly process does mean you'll have many poorly packed rotamers/contacts.